AdaCore/spark2014/docs/lrm/source/packages.rst

    function which is nonvolatile for internal calls, shall not be of an effectively volatile type for reading.
-[For a protected function, this rule does not apply to the notional parameter denoting the current instance of the associated protected unit described in section :ref:`global-aspects`.]
+[For a protected function, this rule does not apply to the notional parameter denoting the current instance of the associated protected unit described in section :ref:`Global Aspects`.]

 .. index:: non-interfering context; for read of volatile object